 Let’s understand this with an example:

-Entity A has two registrations in Maharashtra; one as Normal Taxpayer and another as an ISD.
+Entity A has two registrations in Maharashtra; one as Normal Taxpayer and another as an Input Service Distributor.
 So normal supplies of goods/services by A from Maharashtra will have to be reported by A in GSTR 1 of the normal taxpayer GSTIN and not in ISD registration.
 Suppose B is a vendor who provides services to A at all three locations.
 Now B has two options for billing A. He can prepare three separate bills for all three locations on their normal GSTINs or another option for him is to bill A on his ISD registration.
 ISD registration of A will then distribute the tax credit between the other three GSTINs by issuing separate documents.

 How to identify the registration type of a Taxpayer?
-Check the GSTIN in IRIS Peridot, a handy and easy to use mobile application, which provides details of a GSTIN when scanned.
+Check the GSTIN in IRIS Peridot, a handy and easy-to-use mobile application, which provides details of a GSTIN when scanned.
 You can know the type of registration and ensure that you are billing to the right party.

-Rules for ITC distribution
+Rules for ITC distribution for Input Service Distributor

 - Credit available can be distributed only against an ISD Invoice containing the prescribed details as mentioned in Rule 54 of CGST rules, clearly indicating in such invoice that it is issued only for distribution of input tax credit.